ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 If your log instance is also configured as a target for {{site.data.keyword.atracker_short}}, additional application names may appear besides "LSF".
 To exclude audit events, filter by the LSF application names specifically.

-To check if the Cloud Logs agent is running on your VSI, SSH into the VSI and run:
+To check if the cloud logs agent are running on your VSI, SSH into the VSI and run:

 `systemctl status fluent-bit`